microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpcdisasterrecoverynetworksetting.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the network configuration of backup Cloud PCs provisioned for cross-region disaster recovery.
+An abstract type that represents the network configuration of backup Cloud PCs provisioned for cross-region disaster recovery.

+Base type of [cloudPcDisasterRecoveryAzureConnectionSetting](../resources/cloudpcdisasterrecoveryazureconnectionsetting.md) and [cloudPcDisasterRecoveryMicrosoftHostedNetworkSetting](../resources/cloudpcdisasterrecoverymicrosofthostednetworksetting.md)

 ## Properties